2026 · 05 · 08 · Fri

 Regulation, layoffs, safety — AI's friction with reality

-EU compliance delays, DeepL layoffs, a ChatGPT crisis-alert feature, and a GPT-5.5 security variant — today's undercurrent is AI running into the real world.
+EU delays, DeepL layoffs, a ChatGPT crisis alert: AI meets the real world.

 EU high-risk AI deadlines pushed to 2027–2028